-Percent in top tenth of high school graduating class 11% Percent in top quarter of high school graduating class 31% Percent in top half of high school graduating class 71% The helf \downarrow hetter helf 1000/ Percent in bottom half of high school graduating class 29% $ \begin{tabular}{l} \begin{tabular}{ll} \end{tabular} \end{tabular} \begin{tabular}{ll} \end{tabular} \end{tabular} \end{tabular} \begin{tabular}{ll} \end{tabular} \end$ Percent in bottom quarter of high school graduating class 7%

-Percent of total first-time, first-year (freshman) students who submitted high school class rank: 78%
+Percent in top tenth of high school graduating class Percent in top quarter of high school graduating class Percent in top half of high school graduating class Percent in bottom half of high school graduating class Percent in bottom quarter of high school graduating class Percent in bottom quarter of high school graduating class Percent of total first-time, first-year (freshman) students who submitted high school class rank: 75% collected high school GPA.

 C11.
 Percentage of all enrolled, degree-seeking, first-time, first-year (freshman) students who had high school grade-point averages within each of the following ranges (using 4.0 scale).
-Report information only for those students from whom you collected high school GPA.
+Report information only for those students from whom you

-Percent who had GPA of 4.0 34%

-Percent who had GPA of 3.75 and 3.99 17%

-Percent who had GPA between 3.50 and 3.74 18%

-Percent who had GPA between 3.25 and 3.49 15%

-Percent who had GPA between 3.00 and 3.24 10%

-Percent who had GPA between 2.50 and 2.99 5%

-Percent who had GPA between 2.0 and 2.49 1%

-Percent who had GPA between 1.0 and 1.99 0%

-Percent who had GPA below 1.0 0%

-100%
+Percent who had GPA of 4.0 35% Percent who had GPA of 3.75 and 3.99 18% Percent who had GPA between 3.50 and 3.74 19% Percent who had GPA between 3.25 and 3.49 11% Percent who had GPA between 3.00 and 3.24 9% Percent who had GPA between 2.50 and 2.99 7% Percent who had GPA between 2.0 and 2.49 1% Percent who had GPA between 1.0 and 1.99 0% Percent who had GPA below 1.0 0% 100%

 C12.
-Average high school GPA of all degree-seeking, first-time, first-year (freshman) students who submitted GPA: 3.78
+Average high school GPA of all degree-seeking, first-time, first-year (freshman) students who submitted GPA: 3.80

-Percent of total first-time, first-year (freshman) students who submitted high school GPA: 100%
+Percent of total first-time, first-year (freshman) students who submitted high school GPA: 99%